Atlantic Diving Supply: History

 By 2017, ADS had more than $2 billion in revenue.

 In 2017, ADS agreed to pay $16 million to settle a case which centered on allegations that it had used smaller entities it controlled to fraudulently bid on federal contracts as small businesses.
 In 2019 Ron Villanueva was convicted for helping SEK Solutions, one of the small ADS controlled entities, improperly get contracts set aside for women and minority-owned small businesses.

 In 2019, ADS was awarded a $49 million contract to supply the base model holsters for the Army's new M17 and M18 service pistols.
 The holster is made by Safariland.

 ADS was one of two companies selected to supply the exercise equipment to the US Army needed to implement the Army Combat Fitness Test (ACFT).

 They were a significant vendor of personal protective equipment and other supplies to the federal government during the COVID-19 pandemic.
 They came under scrutiny during this period, due to receiving millions of dollars in pandemic related loans earmarked for small businesses.

 In July 2020, former chief executive officer (CEO) Luke Hillier paid $20 million to settle a personal fraud case against him stemming from his tenure at ADS.

 In March 2021, ADS was awarded a $100 million DLA contract to supply patient monitoring technology, training, and support and a $91 million DLA contract to provide weapons systems program support.
-That the company continued to receive federal contracts after repeatedly defrauding the government was critiscized by Senator Thom Tillis.
+That the company continued to receive federal contracts after repeatedly defrauding the government was criticized by Senator Thom Tillis.

 In 2022 the company shifted leadership with Ryan Angold replacing Jason Wallace as CEO and John Dunn becoming chief operating officer in addition to chief financial officer.